MSeveri96/Rendering-suggestions/README.md

 ## Resize image in VMD and render it
-display resize 960 540 (for example)
+display resize 500 600 (for example)

-the use the following keywords (plus the default ones) in Tachyon
+then use the following keywords (plus the default ones) in Tachyon

--aasamples 12 %s -format PNG -o %s.png  -res 1920 1080
+-aasamples 12 %s -format PNG -o %s.png  -res 2000 2400